CBonnell/draft-lamps-rfc8398-bis/draft-ietf-lamps-rfc8398bis.md

 `SmtpUTF8Mailbox` values, this specification requires an octet-for-octet comparison of the Local-part.
 However, requiring the use of binary comparison may raise interoperability concerns where the mail system employs one encoding and the Certification Authority employs another.
-To mitigate against such interoperability issues, the Certification Authority SHOULD use the same encoding as the one used by the mail system.

 # Differences from RFC 8398